 Hostinger Website Builder is an all-in-one platform that you can use to create a blog, small business website, portfolio, or online store.

 It offers a unique website builder that’s powered by artificial intelligence (AI).
-Simply answer three questions, and the AI will automatically build a website for you.
-This includes relevant copy and images that you can customize using the drag and drop editor.
+When I first set up my demo site with it, all I had to do was answer three questions, and the AI automatically built a website for me.

 Hostinger is also one of the best web hosting providers on the market.
-So, nearly all of their plans come with web hosting, a free domain name, free business email address, and more.
+I’ve covered them extensively in my Hostinger review.
+Nearly all of their plans come with web hosting, a free domain name, a free business email address, and more.

 Pros